g1eng/l8ash/README.md

 With this configuration, user on the leash session cannot execute program, other than `/bin/ls`.
 For an operation with a single program like this case, `command_line` fields should be a full path of the program and its arguments.

+#### ATTENTION

+The path of .leashrc can be switched with `LEASH_CONF` environmental variable.
+If `leash` binary is invoked with preset `LEASH_CONF`, it refers customized path for the runtime configuration.

 ## Set pipeline aliases (or named pipeline) on the whitelist

 You can declare command alias in a whitelist table.